 During this year, residents will spend five months on the Inpatient Psychiatric Service.
 Here they will move to a more advanced level of evaluating and treating patients requiring inpatient psychiatric care.

 Residents will spend one month in Forensic Psychiatry with the Queens Court System.

-One month will be spent in the Psychiatric Emergency Department.
+One month will be in the Psychiatric Emergency Department.
 Residents will develop the ability to assess, begin treatment, and make disposition decisions for patients in crisis.

 Residents will spend a one-month rotation in Community Psychiatry by joining the Mobile Crisis Team, evaluating patients where they live.

 The third year focuses on outpatient treatment for both adults and children.
 Residents will develop skills in outpatient psychopharmacology.
-They will improve their understanding of the treatment of patients using psychodynamic psychotherapy, as well as supportive psychotherapy, cognitive-behavioral therapy, interpersonal therapy, family therapy, child therapy, and motivational interviewing.
+They will improve their understanding of treatment of patients using psychodynamic psychotherapy, as well as supportive psychotherapy, cognitive-behavioral therapy, interpersonal therapy, child therapy, and motivational interviewing.
 Clinical work is done in the outpatient Mental Health Clinic of Jamaica Hospital.